webplatform/docs/tutorials/mobile_opt_and_perf/index.md

 * Fetching: Pre-fetching our pages allows users to take the app offline and also enables no waiting between navigation actions.
 Of course, we don’t want to choke the device’s bandwidth when the device comes online, so we need to use this feature sparingly.
 * Caching: Next, we want a concurrent or asynchronous approach when fetching and caching these pages.
 We also need to use localStorage (since it’s well supported amongst devices) which unfortunately isn’t asynchronous.
-* AJAX and parsing the response: Using innerHTML() to insert the AJAX response into the DOM is dangerous (and [http://martinkou.blogspot.com/2011/05/alternative-workaround-for-mobile.html">unreliable]?).
-We instead use a [http://community.jboss.org/people/wesleyhales/blog/2011/08/28/fixing-ajax-on-mobile-devices">reliable mechanism] for AJAX response insertion and handling concurrent calls.
+* AJAX and parsing the response: Using innerHTML() to insert the AJAX response into the DOM is dangerous (and [http://martinkou.blogspot.com/2011/05/alternative-workaround-for-mobile.html unreliable]?).
+We instead use a [http://community.jboss.org/people/wesleyhales/blog/2011/08/28/fixing-ajax-on-mobile-devices reliable mechanism] for AJAX response insertion and handling concurrent calls.
 We also leverage some new features of HTML5 for parsing the <code>xhr.responseText</code>.

-Building on the code from the [http://slidfast.appspot.com/slide-flip-rotate.html">Slide, Flip, and Rotate demo], we start out by adding some secondary pages and linking to them.
+Building on the code from the [http://slidfast.appspot.com/slide-flip-rotate.html Slide, Flip, and Rotate demo], we start out by adding some secondary pages and linking to them.
 We’ll then parse the links and create transitions on the fly.

 <figure>
 <img src="/static/images/screenshots/optimizing-and-performance/iphone-home.png" width="372" height="335" alt="iPhone Home" title="iPhone Home">